-Putin made a decision: Insider shares on how Ukrainians feel and prepare
+Putin made a decision: Insider shares how Ukrainians feel and prepare

 “We don’t care if we are under Ukrainian or Russian rule, we just want to have peace and go back to normal.”
-These are the words by a resident of Donetsk, in Eastern Ukraine, better now known as Donetsk People’s Republic.
+These are the words by a resident of Donetsk in Eastern Ukraine better now known as Donetsk People’s Republic.

 eTurboNews talked to residents of Ukraine and also in the quasi-independent Ukrainian region known as Donbas.
-It is a historical, cultural, and economic region in south-eastern Ukraine, some of whose territory is occupied by two unrecognized Republics, Donetsk and Luhansk.
+It is a historical, cultural, and economic region in southeastern Ukraine, some of whose territory is occupied by two unrecognized Republics – Donetsk and Luhansk.

-A former resident of Luhansk, who was a Ukrainian Government attorney in Luhansk when it was not occupied is now a US citizen.
+A former resident of Luhansk, who was a Ukrainian Government attorney in Luhansk when it was not occupied, is now a US citizen.

 He or she told eTurboNews: “Ukraine is really squeezed as a battlefield between Russia and the United States.

-I think the West is forcing Ukraine to take back the Donbas region, forcing Russian-backed leaders in that region to call for the population to evacuate to neighboring Russia.
-Warning sirens sounded in Donetsk after it and the other self-proclaimed “People’s Republic”, Luhansk, announced the evacuation of hundreds of thousands of people to Russia.
+“I think the West is forcing Ukraine to take back the Donbas region, forcing Russian-backed leaders in that region to call for the population to evacuate to neighboring Russia.”

+Warning sirens sounded in Donetsk after it and the other self-proclaimed “People’s Republic” Luhansk announced the evacuation of hundreds of thousands of people to Russia.
 Local authorities wanted women, children, and the elderly to leave first.
 700,000 people are expected to flee.
 Russian President Vladimir Putin ordered the government to house and feed people once they arrived in southern Russia, according to a Kremlin statement.

 Due to this ongoing conflict since 2014, Ukraine and the established quasi-independent region, the region had ongoing battles, killings, and shellings for 8 years.
 People are fed up and desperate to have everything turn back to normal.